How to Install LibreOffice on Debian (13, 12, 11)

 LibreOffice offers three installation paths on Debian, each with different version availability, update mechanisms, and integration levels.
-Therefore, you should choose the method that best matches your need for stability, newest features, or version control.
+Choose the method that best matches your need for stability, newest features, or version control.

 MethodChannelVersionUpdatesBest For